mohil96/Computer_vision/src/hw2/README.md

 # Task 2: Image filtering #

 Welcome, it's time for task 2!
-This one may be a little harder than the last one so remember to start early!
-In order to make grading easier, please only edit the files we mention to submit.
-You will submit the `src/hw2/modify_image.c` file on Canvas.

 Run the following commands from inside your `Homework` folder:
 ```